zdenham/diamond-etherscan/README.md

 1. Generate your dummy implementation
 2. Deploy your dummy implementation
+3. Add the EtherscanFacet to your diamond
-3. Set the implementation to point to the dummy
+4. Set the proxy implementation to point to the dummy
-4. Repeat any time you update the diamond
+5. Repeat any time you update the diamond

 ## Example